 One can never tired of watching this timeless drama a countless times.
 There is a lot of greatness in this film more than the audience can enumerate and this firstly includes its simple yet fully developed story line.
 With Jenny and Lino’s grown romance as its main plot, the film maker equally manages to establish a meaningful side plot where the harsh realities faced by each overseas Filipino worker (OFW) are emphasized (e.g. being away from their hometown and their families, working hard to earn for the future, false expectations on working abroad, unexpected love affairs, ending in jobs considered as low-class despite being a college graduate and being culture-shocked) through experiences of Jenny’s housemates and real-life OFWs’ interview footages.
 The latter also indicates foreshadowing, wherein Jenny and Lino ends sharing their lives both as OFWs and as a couple in the form of an interview.

 The emotional and teary eyed scenes brings the movie into life.
-The film is touching thanks to the natural and outstanding acting, and it is neither dry nor drugging, which makes the audience tuned from beginning to end.
-He or she can equally relate to the known drama especially when he or she is working overseas and lives far away from his or her hometown.
+The film is touching thanks to the natural and outstanding acting and it is neither dry nor drugging, which makes the audience tuned from beginning to end.
+The audience can relate to the known drama especially when he or she is working overseas and lives far away from his or her hometown.
 Moreover, seeing the escapades of Milan and other cities of Italy creates a dreamy ambiance that urges the audience, most particularly a traveler, to tour around the mentioned places.